 Two dancers, carefully dressed, in three squares of light – everything takes place, running, drowning… Musical accompaniment begins with ancient trumpet sounds and ends with a quiet waltz.
 In the middle, everything is possible.
 Both in dance and in music.
 Figures from the Surrealistic world of Corteser become real.

 Dan Ben Ari, photographer, Tel Aviv, May 2018.

 International Contemporary Dance Festival „Naujasis Baltijos šokis”, Vilnius, 2017

 Italy (Auditoprium Parco Della Musica, 2018)

 China (Harbin Grand Theatre, 2018)

-Nominated for the prestigious Lithuanian highest theatre award Golden Stage Cross (Best Dancer, 2016)
+Nominated for the Golden Stage Cross award (Best Dancer of the Year, 2016)

 Awarded by Lithuanian contemporary dance association (Best Choreographic work, 2016)